GhostNaN/mpvpaper/README.md

 ![Preview](https://github.com/GhostNaN/mpvpaper/blob/assests/preview.png)
 # MPVPaper
-### MPVPaper is a wallpaper program for wlroots based wayland compositors such as sway that allows you to ~~render glsl shaders~~ play videos with mpv as your wallpaper.
+### MPVPaper is a wallpaper program for wlroots based wayland compositors, such as sway.
+That allows you to play videos with mpv as your wallpaper.
-###### Or a fork of glpaper that plays videos using mpv, instead of rendering shaders.

 ## Dependencies
 - mpv